abdulmohammed3/Covid-19_Disease_Transmission_and_Economic_Correlation/README.md

 * [X] Complete **SRI** modeling using Python
 * [X] Create **Heatmap** framework using **Jupyter Notebook**
 * [ ] Create and deploy **Dashboard** containing **SRI model** , **HeatMaps** , **Normalized data scatterplots**
+## Walkthrough

+## Possible Additions

+Here are some possible additions that can be added to our dashboard:

+* **Heatmap interactivity** -add more interactivity to heatmaps to allow the graphs to display selcted counties *